 This Company In Brief

-A Swiss company, KWC is a relative small manufacturer of high-end and high priced all-brass and stainless steel faucets known for their dependability.
-A lot of its style offerings can be had from other companies at less cost, but it is more difficult to reproduce the legendary reliability of the company's faucets.
+A Swiss company, KWC is a relatively small manufacturer of high-end and high-priced all-brass and stainless steel faucets known for their dependability.
+A lot of its style offerings can be had from other companies at less cost but it is more difficult to reproduce the legendary reliability of the company's faucets.

 Essentially a boutique faucet maker with just over 300 employees, the KWC has been remarkably astute in its marketing of contemporary faucets.
-As a consequence, KWC has emerged from the cloud of obscurity that envelopes most small faucet manufactures to become nearly as well known to the buying public as much larger competitors such as
+In consequence, KWC has emerged from the cloud of obscurity that envelopes most small faucet manufacturers to become nearly as well known to the buying public as much larger competitors such as

-But, many KWC designs are becoming dated, some are more than a two decades old, and have been widely copied.
-It is increasingly possible to find more of less original KWC styles in mid-priced faucet lines such as Delta and Moen often at much less cost, but with no lessening of reliability.
-What your miss out on, however, is exceptional Swiss craftsmanship and reliability.
+Many KWC designs, however, are becoming dated.
+Some are more than two decades old and have been widely copied.
+It is increasingly possible to find more of less original KWC styles in mid-priced faucet lines such as Delta and Moen often at much less cost and with no lessening of reliability.

 Founded in 1874 by Adolf Karrer in Switzerland to manufacture music boxes, KWC did not produce its first faucet until 1897.
 Music box production ended in 1902 at which time the company was renamed Karrer Weber & Cie AG.
 In 1984 the company was acquired by Hansa Metallwerke AG, a German faucet company headquartered in Stuttgart.
 The company name was shortened in 1986 to the current KWC AG.